 - You are here:

-Electricity is the basis of human lives and is used in almost everything we have.
+Power is the basis of human lives and is used in almost everything we have.
 Hence it’s vital in the interest of social development and welfare that power reaches to common citizens without any interruption at affordable rates.
 However, in case of capital city, the rate at which the power is purchased by the DISCOMS through long term PPA and through Electricity Exchange remains a mystery.

 DISCOMS claim that the Power Purchase cost has gone up substantially, which in fact over the years has substantially gone down.
 In fact, the DISCOMS buy surplus power by nefarious designs to sell surplus power to their sister concerns at lower rates.
 The loss thus accounted is passed on to the consumers and both DISCOMS & their sister concerns continue to make profit.
 The consumers thus pay additional Rs.2/unit for this extra electricity bought by DISCOMS.
 If carrying cost, administrative cost and interest is added then it would translate into Rs.3.50/unit, leading loss to the tune of Rs.16,091 crores, computed at average purchase rate declared by DISCOMS at Rs.3.80.